vic-ma/website/content/posts/2025-05-14-introduction.md

 My project focuses on the Crosswords editor.

-If you would like to learn more about GNOME Crosswords, take a look at the [GUADEC presentation](https://www.youtube.com/watch?v=fcQfpQLLzYo) that Jonathan Blandford, the creator of Crosswords, gave.
+If you would like to learn more about GNOME Crosswords, check the [GUADEC presentation](https://www.youtube.com/watch?v=fcQfpQLLzYo) that Jonathan Blandford, the creator of Crosswords, gave last year.

+## Crossword construction

+Creating a crossword is tricky.
+Creating a *good* crossword is even trickier.
+There are many things to take into account.
+For example:
+* Are the words interesting?
+* Are there any words that are so uncommon as to feel unfair?
+* Does the puzzle have a good variety of parts of speech?
+* Is the grid symmetrical?
+* Are there any unchecked squares?